• Skip to primary navigation

 Lemon vinaigrette is one of the most delicious, wonderfully tangy salad dressings out there!
 So good it even turns kale into a treat that you’ll be begging for more of.
 Use this recipe to dress up any veggie you want!

-Ingredients in lemon vinaigrette
+Ingredients for lemon vinaigrette

 The ingredients in this lemon vinaigrette recipe are quite simple but meld together in the most delicious way.
 To make any kind of salad dressing, you typically need an oil and acid base then get to layer on seasonings, herbs and other flavorful ingredients to create the concoction you’re looking for.